War-Brokers-Mods/WBM-installer/README.md

 yarn tauri dev
 ```

-This command should be used for testing since the app may render differently in your browser.
+- This command should be used for testing since the app may render differently in your browser.
+- You might get a `Port 8080 is taken` warning because the previous dev server isn't properly closed.
+  Exiting and reopening the terminal should fix the issue.

 ### 3. Build for production